riedemannai/parakeet-mlx-server/tests/README.md

 # Tests

-This directory contains unit tests for the parakeet-mlx-server.
+This directory contains unit tests for the neuro-parakeet-mlx-server.

 ## Running Tests